JonMerlevede/NeatSim/README.md

 Concretely, this archive consists of the following elements.

-* scenarios.zip: the training and test scenarios used in the paper
-* evolutionary_runs.zip: the fitness data and information on evolutionary runs that is reported on in the paper (undocumented)
 * Generator: the scenario generator
 * NeatSim: the Java part of the application
 * SharpNeatV2: the C# part of the application
 * thrift: the thrift service file

 ## Quickstart
 It is advised to run the SharpNeat part of the application on Windows, but it should also be possible to run SharpNeat using Mono.